ota-meshi/eslint-plugin-regexp/docs/rules/no-legacy-features.md

 pageClass: "rule-details"
 sidebarDepth: 0
 title: "regexp/no-legacy-features"
-description: "disallow invisible raw character"
+description: "disallow legacy RegExp features"
 ---
 # regexp/no-legacy-features

-> disallow invisible raw character
+> disallow legacy RegExp features

 - :exclamation: <badge text="This rule has not been released yet." vertical="middle" type="error"> ***This rule has not been released yet.*** </badge>